 Search our FREE downloadable resources

-This pack is a great place to find fascinating facts about rivers.
-Discover the features of a river.
-Find out why they are important, what they are used for, who looks after them and what happens when rivers flood.
+Discover the features of a river, find out why they are important, what they are used for, who looks after them and what happens when rivers flood.

 This fact file aims to show children how different historical resources can be used to find out about the past.
 Tasks are designed to progress in difficulty so that pupils will gain confidence in drawing their own conclusions from evidence.
 Use this fact file to develop chronological awareness and understand how people and places are influenced by their past.